Innovative and Entrepreneurial Ministry at Earlham School of Religion

 In the spring of 2018, ESR’s faculty approved the continuation of the Entrepreneurial Ministry Certificate, but without the financial support to sustain the program it will not continue.
-In fact, we are not admitting students for the program this fall, but hoped to identify and secure support such that we could re-launch the Entrepreneurial Ministry Certificate in the fall of 2019.
+In the spring of 2019, ESR approached the Earlham Board of Trustees with a proposal for a supplemental endowment draw in part to help us re-launch the Entrepreneurial Ministry Certificate in the fall of 2019.
 That request was approved, and this cohort is currently in session.
 Our next cohort will launch in Fall 2021.
 Our goal remains to make this a permanent feature of ESR’s offerings.
 Similarly, our Innovation Awards program has concluded, and while its impact will continue, ESR is not in a position to offer future awards without your support.

 Our hope is to endow support of this kind of creative and innovative ministry so that generations of students can benefit from the structure and tools we are uniquely positioned to provide.
 We have already begun to this work, but are only at the earliest stages of being able to provide ongoing coursework, grant funding, and institutional support to launch new ministries of which we cannot begin to conceive.
 That is the critical piece only ESR’s students can provide – the ability to answer a call, envision it in practical terms, and bring it fully into being.